CharlesKeeling65/article-project-builder/README.md

 ## Introduction

-This is a tool to help you build a project of academic papers The project structure is:
+This is a tool to help you build a project of academic papers.
+With this tool, you can quickly generate a project for managing your academic papers, including the main files and folders of the paper.
+The project structure is:

 ```shell